trustfractal/did_registry_demo/README.md

 - Create voting contract, and require its vote function to only be called once per person
 - Create a mintable ERC20 token, and require its mint function to be called by KYC-approved addresses

-## Setup and deploy

 This guide includes step-by-step demonstration sections.
 We encourage you to have a first shallow read, without going into the demonstration, in order to familiarize yourself with the concepts.
 After that, go through the demonstractions, in order to get hands-on experience and build a strong intuition.

+## Setup and deploy

 For these demonstrations, we'll be using Remix IDE, which includes an in-browser Ethereum implementation, so we don't spend real money or have to chase down testnet faucets.
 However, don't worry, real-word operation is effectively identical, everything you'll see here can also be done with [Hardhat](https://hardhat.org/) or any other EVM toolchain you prefer.

 <details>
   <summary>👁 Step-by-step demonstration</summary>

 Let's get started!
-First off, let's start by deploying and
+First off, let's start by deploying our own copy of a FractalRegistry.

 - Go to [Remix IDE](https://remix.ethereum.org/)
 - Clone this git repo as a workspace